nus-cs2103-AY2122S2/tp/docs/team/wei-xinn.md

 * **New Feature**: Onboarding Guide for new users
   * What it does: Provides a step-by-step guide for new users to learn the basic functions of ContaX
   * Justification: ContaX's extensive feature set may set a learning curve for new users.
-The Onboarding guide serves as starting point for new users to get started at by introducing the basic functions in a manner that is simple to understand.
+The Onboarding guide serves as starting point for new users by introducing the basic functions in a manner that is simple to understand.

 * **Code contributed**:
   * Functionality, documentation and tests for Onboarding Guide